 EM&A Ref.
-Recommendation Measures Implementation Stage LWA Nei. carried out: N/A Vehicles containing any contaminated excavated materials should be suitably covered to reduce dust 14/71 emissions and/or release of contaminated wastewater; N/A Truck bodies and tailgates should be sealed to stop any discharge; N/A Only licensed waste haulers should be used to collect and transport contaminated material to treatment/disposal site and should be equipped with tracking system to avoid fly tipping; N/A Speed control for trucks carrying contaminated materials should be exercised; N/A Observe all relevant regulations in relation to waste handling, such as Waste Disposal Ordinance (Cap N/A N/A 354), Waste Disposal (Chemical Waste) (General) Regulation (Cap 354) and obtain all necessary permits where required; and IN/A Maintain records of waste generation and disposal quantities and disposal arrangements.
-N/A Ecological I mpact (Construction) No mitigation measure is required.
-Landscape a and Visual Impact (Construction) Table 9.1 (CM1) Trees should be retained in situ on site as far as possible.
+Recommendation Measures Implementation Stage carried out; N/A Vehicles containing any contaminated excavated materials should be suitably covered to reduce dust emissions and/or release of contaminated wastewater: N/A Truck bodies and tailgates should be sealed to stop any discharge; Only licensed wests have a based to callect and transport conteminated material to N/A Only licensed waste haulers should be used to collect and transport contaminated material to treatment/disposal site and should be equipped with tracking system to avoid fly tipping; N/A Speed control for trucks carrying contaminated materials should be exercised; N/A Observe all relevant regulations in relation to waste handling, such as Waste Disposal Ordinance (Cap 354), Waste Disposal (Chemical Waste) (General) Regulation (Cap 354) and obtain all necessary permits where required; and N/A Maintain records of waste generation and disposal quantities and disposal arrangements.
+N/A Ecological I npact (Construction) No mitigation measure is required.
+Landscape a nd Visual Impact (Construction) Table 9.1 & 10.8 (CM1) Trees should be retained in situ on site as far as possible.
 Should tree removal be unavoidable due to construction impacts, trees will be transplanted or felled with reference to the stated criteria in the Tree Removal Applications to be submitted to relevant government departments for approval in accordance to ETWB TCW No. 29/2004 and 3/2006.
-N/A Table 9.1 Compensatory tree planting shall be incorporated to the proposed project and maximize the new tree, N/A (CM2) shrubs and other vegetation planting to compensate tree felled and vegetation removed.
+N/A Table 9.1 & 10.8 (CM2) Compensatory tree planting shall be incorporated to the proposed project and maximize the new tree, shrubs and other vegetation planting to compensate tree felled and vegetation removed.
 Also, implementation of compensatory planting should be of a ratio not less than 1:1 in terms of quality and quantity within the site.
-Table 9.1 (CM3) Buffer trees for screening purposes to soften the hard architectural and engineering structures and facilities.
-N/A Table 9.1 (CM4) Softscape treatments such as vertical green wall panel /planting of climbing and/or weeping plants, etc, to maximize the green coverage and soften the hard architectural and engineering structures and facilities.
-N/A Table 9.1 (CM5) Roof greening by means of intensive and extensive green roof to maximize the green coverage and improve aesthetic appeal and visual quality of the building/structure.
-N/A Table 9.1 Sensitive streetscape design should be incorporated along all new roads and streets.
-N/A
+N/A Table 9.1 & 10.8 (CM3) Buffer trees for screening purposes to soften the hard architectural and engineering structures and facilities.
+N/A Table 9.1 & 10.8 (CM4) Softscape treatments such as vertical green wall panel /planting of climbing and/or weeping plants, etc, to maximize the green coverage and soften the hard architectural and engineering structures and facilities.
+N/A Table 9.1 & Roof greening by means of intensive and extensive green roof to maximize the green coverage and improve aesthetic appeal and visual quality of the building/structure.
+N/A 10.8 (CM5)

 EM&A Ref.
-Recommendation Measures Implementation Stage (CM6) Table 9.1 (CM7) Structure, ornamental planting shall be provided along amenity strips to enhance the landscape quality.
-N/A Table 9.1 (CM8) Landscape design shall be incorporated to architectural and engineering structures in order to provide aesthetically pleasing designs.
-N/A Table 9.1 (CM9) Minimize the structure of marine facilities to built on the seabed and foreshore in order to minimize the affected extent to the waterbody N/A Table 9.2 (MCP1) Use of decorative screen hoarding/boards ✓ Table 9.2 (MCP2) Early introduction of landscape treatments N/A Table 9.2 (MCP3) Adoption of light colour for the temporary ventilation shafts for the basement during the transition period.
-N/A Table 9.2 (MCP4) Control of night time lighting ✓ Table 9.2 (MCP5) Use of greenery such as grass cover for the temporary open areas will help achieve the visual balance and soften the hard edges of the structures.
+Recommendation Measures Implementation Stage 10.8 (CM6) Table 9.1 & 10.8 (CM7) Structure, ornamental planting shall be provided along amenity strips to enhance the landscape quality.
+N/A Table 9.1 & 10.8 (CM8) Landscape design shall be incorporated to architectural and engineering structures in order to provide aesthetically pleasing designs.
+N/A Table 9.1 (CM9) Minimize the structure of marine facilities to built on the seabed and foreshore in order to minimize the affected extent to the waterbody N/A Table 9.2 & 10.9 (MCP1) Use of decorative screen hoarding/boards ✓ Table 9.2 & 10.9 (MCP2) Early introduction of landscape treatments N/A Table 9.2 & 10.9 (MCP3) Adoption of light colour for the temporary ventilation shafts for the basement during the transition period.
+N/A Table 9.2 & 10.9 (MCP4) Control of night time lighting \checkmark Table 9.2 & 10.9 (MCP5) Use of greenery such as grass cover for the temporary open areas will help achieve the visual balance and soften the hard edges of the structures.
 N/A

+- N/A Not Applicable

-N/A - Not Applicable ✓ - Implemented
+- ✓ Implemented

+- Obs Observed

-Obs - Observed Rem - Reminder
+- Rem Reminder